Our Mission Statement

 The B.A. in Foreign Language options: (1) requires the study of 2 languages, their literatures and their cultures, or (2) requires the study of one language-- German, Spanish or French--with an emphasis in cultural studies, usually requiring study abroad.
 Second language is not required for option (2).

-The B.A. in Japanese or Russian Studies requires a concentration in the target language, plus coursework in other departments such as History, Geography, Political Science, Anthropology and Business.
+The B.A. in Japanese requires a concentration in the target language, plus coursework in other departments such as History, Geography, Political Science, Anthropology and Business.
 Japanese Studies also requires a semester spent abroad in Japan.

 Minor in Foreign Languages